lanimall/j2ee_messaging_apps/README.md

 ### Sample Profile 2a: Simple JMS "Send with Reply" + consume the reply (either synchronously or asynchronously)

+This sample demonstrates a "request / reply" use case with JMS messaging constructs (which is a common data exchange pattern that adds various benefits like data delivery reliability, failure recovery, built-in load balancing, etc...)

+3 applications are created in this use case:
+* SimpleJmsSendWithReply.ear:
-This sample sends JMS messages to a queue with a ReplyTo header.
+  * Sends JMS messages to a queue with a ReplyTo header.
-2 options for sends:
+  * 2 options for sends:
     * "Send and Forget" (Asynchronous send and reply - Reply consumed by another app)
     * "Send and Wait" for reply (Synchronous send and wait - reply consumed in the same waiting thread)
+* SimpleJmsConsumeAndReply.ear:

-Then, a consume app receives the message, processes it and reply to the appropriate destination basded on the ReplyTo header embedded in the message.
+  * receives the message, processes it and reply to the appropriate destination based on the ReplyTo header embedded in the received message.
+* SimpleJmsConsumeTheReply.ear
-Finally, a 3rd app consumes the Asynchronous reply message (used only by the "Asynchronous send and reply" case)
+  * consumes the Asynchronous reply message sent by the "Send and Forget" option

 #### Build